Nadasawah90/install-Prometheus-and-graphana-on-Kubernetes-using-Helm-/README.md

   ### Issue :

-1- we should make sure from Kube-flannel is instalaltion well to create pods well
+1- we should make sure from Kube-flannel is instalaltion well to can create pods .

 [root@master01 ~]# kubectl get pods -n kube-flannel